 ‘Let us be protectors of creation, protectors of God’s plan inscribed in nature, protectors of one another and the environment’.
 Pope Francis

-This month’s listing of peace and justice related events around the Diocese and beyond – December Link
+This month’s listing of peace and justice related events around the Diocese and beyond – February link

 Recent National Justice and Peace Network Conference celebrates 40th Anniversary